SwiftBlocksUI/AvocadoToast/README.md

 (also known as Slack "applications") using a SwiftUI like declarative style.

-This repository contains the AvocadoToast demo,.
+This repository contains the AvocadoToast demo.

 ## How to Run